-December - March: At this time of year, the herds congregate in the Serengeti and Ngorongoro Conservation areas of northern Tanzania, which are made lush by the annual rains.
+December - March: At this time of year, the herds congregate in the Serengeti and Ngorongoro areas of northern Tanzania, which are made lush by the annual rains.
 This is calving season, and an excellent time for viewing newborn babies; while big cat sightings (and kills) are common.

 The southern Ndutu and Salei plains are best for spotting large herds during this time of year.
 Recommended places to stay include Ndutu Safari Lodge, Kusini Safari Camp, Lemala Ndutu Camp and any mobile tented camps in the area.

 April - May: The herds begin to migrate west and north to the grassier plains and woodland of the Serengeti’s Western Corridor.
 Seasonal rains make it difficult to follow the herds during this stage of their migration.
 In fact, many of Tanzania's smaller camps shut down due to impassable roads.

 June: As the rains stop, the wildebeest and zebra gradually start moving north and individual groups begin to congregate and form much larger herds.
 This is also mating season for the migrating wildebeest.
-The Western Serengeti is the best place to watch the migration unfold.
+The Western Serengeti is the best place to watch this stage of the migration unfold.